ivaniseda/edx-learning-from-data/week-04/README.md

 # Week #4

-This week's homework was about bounds on generalization error and the [bias/variance tradeoff][biasvar].
+This week's homework was about bounds on generalization error and the [bias-variance tradeoff][biasvar].

 ## Plots